How to Watch the NBA on Friday: TV Channel, Game Times and Odds

 Bet on this or any NBA matchup at BetMGM

-The 76ers look to pull off a road win at the Pistons on Friday at 7:00 PM ET.
+The Knicks go on the road to face the Wizards on Friday at 7:00 PM ET.

 How to Watch